thelongcon/thelongcon.github.io/_includes/speakers.md

   <div class="row">
     <div class="col-lg-7">
       <p class="abstract">SSO is everywhere, but how does it work?
 As a defender, what parts do you need to be worried about?
 This talk will cover CAS protocol, SAML 2, and potentially OIDC.
 We will learn what front channel and back channel communication is.
 We will see how this works in a multilateral federation.</p>
-      <p class="bio">Richard is a software engineer that primarily focuses on IAM (Identity and Access Management).
-He is involved with InCommon, a US based organization focusing on federation and IAM in higher education.</p>
+      <p class="bio">Bio: "Richard is a software engineer that primarily focuses on IAM (Identity and Access Management).
+He is involved with InCommon, a US based organization focusing on federation and IAM in higher education."</p>

     </div>
   </div>